-ČECH, Radek, Jaroslav DAVID a Miroslav KUBÁT.
+ČECH, Radek, Jaroslav DAVID and Miroslav KUBÁT.
 Hesla/Particular entries.
 In: Karlík, P. – Nekula, M. – Pleskalová, J. (eds.).
 Nový encyklopedický slovník češtiny.
 Praha: Nakladatelství Lidové noviny, 2016.

 Radek Čech (as author or co-author) made the following entries: Entropy, Cluster Analysis, Vocabulary Richness of Text, Thematic Concentration of Text.